eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-automation.md

 There are 2 ways of customizing the runtime and configuration

 ### Customizing only the runtime
-Providing a `.codenvy.dockerfile` inside the repository will signal to the Codenvy URL Factory to use this dockerfile for the workspace agent runtime.
-By default imported projects are set to a `blank` project type, however project type can be set in the `codenvy.json` or workspace defintion that the Factory inherits from.
+Providing a `.factory.dockerfile` inside the repository will signal to the {{ site.product_mini_name }} URL Factory to use this dockerfile for the workspace agent runtime.
+By default imported projects are set to a `blank` project type, however project type can be set in the `.factory.json` or workspace definition that the Factory inherits from.

 ### Customizing the project and runtime
-Providing a `.codenvy.json` file inside the repository will signal to the Codenvy URL Factory to configure the project and runtime according to this configuration file.
-When a `.codenvy.json` file is stored inside the repository, any `.codenvy.dockerfile` content is ignored as the workspace runtime configuration is defined inside the JSON file.
+Providing a `.factory.json` file inside the repository will signal to the {{ site.product_mini_name }} URL Factory to configure the project and runtime according to this configuration file.
+When a `.factory.json` file is stored inside the repository, any `.factory.dockerfile` content is ignored as the workspace runtime configuration is defined inside the JSON file.

 # Factory JSON Syntax
-A Factory configuration is a JSON snippet either stored within Codenvy or as a `factory.json` file.
+A Factory configuration is a JSON snippet either stored within {{ site.product_mini_name }} or as a `.factory.json` file.
 You can create Factories within the IDE using our URL syntax, within the dashboard, or on the command line with the API and CLI.

 ```json
 factory : {